 Then, take the right turn towards Enterprise and then turn right again.

-With the ocean in front of you, you will need to turn left at the T junction and continue on this road until you come to a clearing.
+You will need to turn left at the T junction with the ocean in front of you and continue on this road until you reach a clearing.

 You will see Cotton Beach Apartments on your left, and you can park opposite Searocks Road.